metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Short-yardage plays haven't been kind to the Bills tonight.
 Just sad really.
 A little expected when your running game has been awful.

 Josh Allen throwing his receivers open.
+Impressive.

+Buffalo players are amped on their home opener, as they should be.